How much does a new driveway cost? We explain how to budget for a brand new entrance

 Budget from £3,000 for a 35m2 driveway.
 My advice is that this is best left to the professionals.
 Remember to include an expansion joint in large areas of concrete driveway.

-Resin-bound driveways marry strength, longevity and aesthetics, presenting a surface that is not only adaptable but also requires minimal maintenance — perfect for anyone after ways to inject a little extra kerb appeal.
-This resilient solution is crafted from natural aggregates, marble, recyclable materials and quality resin, creating a sustainable and visually pleasing option for homeowners.
+Resin-bound driveways marry strength, longevity and aesthetics, presenting a surface that is not only adaptable but also requires minimal maintenance.
+Their visual appearance is often popular among homeowners looking to inject a little extra kerb appeal.

-Establish a budget ranging from £50–£75/m2.
+For your resin driveway costs, you should have a budget that ranges from £50–£75/m2.
 This should include material, installation and potential additional features.
 Once your budget is defined, seek a minimum of four quotes from reputable resin driveway installers.
 This step ensures a comprehensive understanding of market rates and services, empowering you to make an informed decision and entrust your project to qualified professionals.

-While tarmac is not always the first choice that springs to mind with those after front garden ideas, it actually has a huge amount going for it when it comes to driveways.
+While tarmac is not always the first choice that springs to mind with those looking for cheap driveway ideas, it actually has a huge amount going for it when it comes to driveways.

 One of the most common types of driveway is block paving.
 When installed properly, it can be a beautiful feature of a home.
-Available in a variety of shapes and sizes from standard block size patterns, the material is manufactured from concrete or clay to cobbles and random setts.
+Available in a variety of shapes and sizes, the material is manufactured from concrete or clay to cobbles and random setts – concrete being on the lower end of the price scale.

-When it comes to how to lay block paving, it is laid on a bed of 75mm sand which is then compacted with a wacker plate.
+When it comes to how to lay block paving, it's best laid on a bed of 75mm sand, which is then compacted with a wacker plate.
 When the drive is complete, the block paving has kiln sand brushed into its joints to prevent movement and also weed growth.

-Clay blocks cost on average £85/m2, with concrete starting at £25m2.
-A concrete tumbled Tobermore Tegula Trio Brindle Block Paviour (three sizes per pack) will cost circa £48m2.
-Remember that the colour on a concrete block paviour will wash out over time.
+Clay blocks cost on average £85/m2, with concrete starting at £25/m2.
+A concrete tumbled Tobermore Tegula Trio Brindle Block Paviour (three sizes per pack) will cost circa £48/m2.
+But, do remember that the colour on a concrete block paver will wash out over time.

 Don't forget driveway installation costs